ecosur-infonomia/dspace-affiliation-ingestor/README.md

-dspace-affiliation-ingestor
+AffiliatingIngester
 ===========================

-An ingestor for dspace that affiliates a given item with a sequence of collections.
+An ingester for dspace that affiliates a given item with a sequence of collections.